Comparison of generalised additive models and neural networks in applications: A systematic review: Theoretical background

 \subsection{Neural networks}

 Neural networks are a class of models inspired by the structure of the human brain, where information flows through the interaction of neurons \citep{goodfellow2016deep}.
 Neural networks offer a flexible approach to modelling $f(\mathbf{x})$ by approximating complex, non-linear relationships through layers of interconnected nodes.
-A standard architecture is the feedforward multilayer perceptron (MLP) neural network.
+A standard architecture is the MLP neural network.
 This architecture passes the data through a series of weighted transformations and non-linear activation functions.
 The default structure of a neural network is fully connected, essentially specifying all possible interactions (assuming a sufficiently complex neural network).
 An MLP with $L$ layers can be described by the equation:

-where $L$ is the number of layers, $\mathbf{b}_\ell$ is a bias vector, $\mathbf{W}_\ell$ is a weight matrix, and $h_\ell(\cdot)$ is a non-linear activation function ($\ell = 1, \ldots, L$).
-Figure~\ref{fig: MLP_diagram} illustrates the architecture of a feedforward multilayer perceptron neural network.
+where $\mathbf{b}_\ell$ is a bias vector, $\mathbf{W}_\ell$ is a weight matrix, and $h_\ell(\cdot)$ is a non-linear activation function ($\ell = 1, \ldots, L$).
+Figure~\ref{fig: MLP_diagram} illustrates the architecture of a multilayer perceptron neural network.
 Neural networks are typically optimised via stochastic gradient descent and its variants \citep{bishop1995neural, bottou2010large}, which iteratively update parameters to minimise a loss function using small, random subsets of data (batches).

 The structure of neural networks, while highly flexible, proves difficult to interpret, leading to the label ``black-box'' models, as understanding the effect of each individual predictor variable and their interactions is often lost in this complexity.
 The flexibility of these models makes them strong predictors.
 However, determining key architectural parameters such as the number of hidden layers, the number of nodes per layer, and other hyperparameters is not straightforward.
 Identifying the optimal configuration typically involves an extensive and computationally intensive search process.